Do your students already know how to light the candles? Do they already know about the Maccabees?

 50. Dreidel Math: Bring in 100 dreidels to early childhood class.
 Activities: sort by color, count dreidels (which color has more, which less)create patterns (simple: red, green, blue, red, green blue; more difficult: tip up, tip down).
 From CELC Room Daled blog.

 51. Floating/Sinking Chanukah: For early childhood/elementary.
 Bring in a large tub and fill it with water.
 Bring in different objects: cork, paper, fabric, clay.
 Have the children predict what will sink or float and let them experiment to test their hypotheses.
 Encourage the students to explain why the object did what it did.
-Now bring in sample liquids: oil, regular soda, diet soda, and experiment with those.
+Then, bring in sample liquids: oil, regular soda, diet soda, and experiment with those.
 Discuss with children.

 52. Chanukah Story Retold: For middle school and up.
 Using their choice of media, a class is tasked with retelling the story of Chanukah.
-Students are in charge of all aspects of production including: selecting a media, brainstorming, writing, filming, programming, editing, etc. Do they want to create a documentary film?
+Students are in charge of all aspects of production including selecting media, brainstorming, writing, filming, programming, editing, etc. Do they want to create a documentary film?
 What about a history focusing on symbols?
 How about a cartoon version?
 The teacher’s role is to guide them, providing direction, resources, and advice.

 53. Build a Can-u-kkiah: Ask each grade to bring in canned food to build a giant Can-u-kkiah in the hallway.
 The grade with the tallest Can-dle wins a special treat.
 Collect Kosher and non-Kosher foods and sort them.
 Kosher food goes to the Kosher food pantry and non-Kosher goes to the community food bank.
 Submitted by Civia White.